Gebec/personal-blog/content/blog/2022/2022-03-30-design-patterns-01-singleton.md

 ### Cons of singletons
 - In most cases used unnecessarily
 - Violates [Single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 The singleton is responsible for its normal tasks, but it must also ensure that only one instance is created
-- Can mask bad design, f.e. when the components know too much about each other
+- Can mask bad design, i.e. when the components know too much about each other
 - Can be hard to unit test the code that uses singletons when creating mocked objects